ai-forever/ru-gpts/README.md

-# ruGPT2048, ruGPT3Large and ruGPT3Medium2048
+# ruGPT2048, ruGPT3Medium2048 and ruGPT2Large
-Russian GPT trained with 2048 context length (ruGPT2048), Russian GPT3 large (ruGPT3Large) trained with 1024 context length and Russian GPT Medium trained with context 2048 (ruGPT3Medium2048).
+Russian GPT trained with 2048 context length (ruGPT2048), Russian GPT Medium trained with context 2048 (ruGPT3Medium2048) and Russian GPT2 large (ruGPT2Large) trained with 1024 context length.

 We suggest you use ruGPT2Large because this model is more stable and tested.